DFE-Digital/get-into-teaching-app/app/views/content/life-as-a-teacher/teaching-as-a-career/career-progression.md

 * deputy headteacher
 * headteacher

 These roles tend to combine elements of pastoral care, academic and curriculum management, and staff development.
+There's also no set path for how and when you can take on a leadership role.
+This gives teachers opportunties to progress at their own pace.
+Some early career teachers progress to a headteacher role within 10 years of qualifying.

 $gloria$